sushilmiitb/genai_inference_apis_self_hosted/README.md

 # Gen AI Inference APIs Self Hosted

+> **⚠️ NOTE:**
+> The `setup.sh` script for automated VM + Docker + Nginx + SSL deployment is currently not working due to cloud networking and port restrictions (especially on Oracle Cloud).
+For a smoother experience, please use **Google Cloud Run** for deployment as described below until further notice.

 ## Overview
 This project exposes inference APIs for generating embeddings using Hugging Face models.
 It is designed for self-hosted use, allowing you to run open-source models locally and avoid third-party API costs.